PandeoF1/px_botnet/README.md

 make re

-If you want to cross compile custom Makefile at line 82 with a "." before "$(cross)" and use : "make everything"
+If you want to cross compile, edit `Makefile` at line 82 with a "." before "$(cross)" and use : "make everything"
 ```

 ## Usage :